top of page

 So from a yoga perspective one of the key things we can do to support the function of our gut is to open up this central column; our vertical path where our oesophagus runs down to the stomach and then on to the intestines.
 If we open up from center and create movement in that body line, we are going to provide an ideal environment for the food substances we injest to glide easily through the digestive pathway.
 All our digestive organs are held within fascial bags and the fascial chain that meets all the digestive organs and the muscles that impact our digestion is known as the DFL (the Deep Front Line).

-The DFL is our deepest facial line and is really key to our body wide internal stabilisation it elongates us from the center and lifestyle i.e. creates space for the digestive organs to function.
+The DFL is our deepest facial line and is really key to our body wide internal stabilisation, it elongates us from the center i.e. creates space for the digestive organs to function.
 It runs from the inner lower legs, pelvic floor, abdomen, back of the diaphragm, inner chest, scalenes in the neck and the side of the jaw.

 If this fascial chain is fluid in nature then everything that needs to slide and glide down the digestive tract can.
 Tightness or stress in the viscera and its surrounding fascial support can not only contribute to limited joint mobility but also breathing difficulties and circulatory issues.
 (More about that in article 2 of this series).